Monty Don is telling us to sow sweet peas this month – it's the key to stronger flowers that last longer

 When should I start my sweet peas indoors?

-Don't panic if you don't get your sweet peas planted in the autumn: you can still get a lovely crop of flowers by sowing indoors in seed containers over the late winter (January through to March).
+Don't panic if you don't get your sweet peas planted in the autumn: you can still get a lovely crop of flowers by sowing indoors in seed containers over the winter.

-These should be ready to transplant into the garden from April onwards, so long as they've got a few leaves or so.
+These should be ready to transplant into the garden from April onwards, so long as they've got a few leaves.

 Kayleigh Dray